tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A single KeyShareEntry value for the negotiated cipher suite.
 {:br }

-Servers offer exactly one KeyShareEntry value, which corresponds to the key exchange used for the negotiated cipher suite.

 Clients offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same group.
-Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients and MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.

-Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
+Servers offer exactly one KeyShareEntry value, which corresponds to the key exchange used for the negotiated cipher suite.
+Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare or "supported_groups" extension.

 Implementations MAY check for violations of these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.